- Financial Aid Home

 Cal Grant A or Cal Grant B

 Financial Aid Office, or California Student Aid Commission Grant award covering tuition and education-related expenses when transferring to an eligible Baccalaureate degree granting institution.
-California Dream Application* and GPA Verification Form
+California Dream Application* and GPA Verification Form.
+LPC will provide a GPA Verification ONLY if you have completed 16 units (this does NOT include Basic skills or ESL courses) prior to Spring term.
+If not, your high school must send in a GPA verification.

 Cal Grant B -Entitlement